Chart Color Schemes

 Housing

-Acacia Gardens is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership
+Acacia Gardens is characterized by a predominantly suburban housing profile

-Acacia Gardens' dwellings, as per the latest Census evaluation, consisted of 85.6% houses and 14.4% other types (semi-detached, apartments, 'other').
-In contrast, Sydney metro had 0% houses and 0% other dwellings.
-Home ownership in Acacia Gardens was higher at 21.3%, with mortgaged dwellings at 58.2% and rented ones at 20.5%.
-The median monthly mortgage repayment was $2,484, aligning with Sydney metro's average, while the median weekly rent was $540, compared to Sydney metro's $0 and $0.
-Nationally, Acacia Gardens' mortgage repayments were higher at $2,484 versus Australia's average of $1,863, and rents were substantially above the national figure of $375.
+Acacia Gardens' dwellings, as per the latest Census, consisted of 85.6% houses and 14.4% other dwellings such as semi-detached homes, apartments, and others.
+Home ownership in Acacia Gardens stood at 21.3%, with 58.2% of dwellings mortgaged and 20.5% rented.
+The median monthly mortgage repayment was $2,484, and the median weekly rent was $540.
+Compared nationally, Acacia Gardens' mortgage repayments were significantly higher than the Australian average of $1,863, while rents were substantially above the national figure of $375.

 Frequently Asked Questions - Housing